7 minute read

 Now this is not to deter your company from trying affiliate marketing.
 In fact, if you’re up for the challenge (you’re a marketer, of course you are), this channel is one that will provide remarkable ROI.
 We’re here to help you get started with 5 best practices to run an effective in-house affiliate marketing program.

 STEP 1: Develop a Plan For Success

 Know the stakeholders in your company who can help execute on the program.
 While marketing likely will handle the content & collateral, you’ll want to sync up with your tech team to add tracking codes to your website.
-Don’t forget to circle up with finance as well, depending on how you plan to pay those commissions.
+Don’t forget to circle up with finance as well, depending on how you plan to pay those commissions (especially if you are running a B2B affiliate marketing program with competitive commission structure).
 If you’re going to automate the process or scale an existing program, this is also when you want to start vetting technology vendors to find the right fit for you.
 The more prepared you are, the smoother and more successful your launch will be.